ImperialCollegeLondon/safedata_validator/docs/install.md

-1. The `safe_dataset_checker` program mostly uses commands from the Python Standard Library - a set of code packages that are installed with Python - but does use three extra packages that can be installed using the `pip` package installer.
+1. The `safe_dataset_checker` program mostly uses commands from the Python Standard Library - a set of code packages that are installed with Python - but does use four extra packages that can be installed using the `pip` package installer.
 At the command line, type:

-        pip install openpyxl requests simplejson
+        pip install openpyxl requests simplejson shapely

-  Those packages allow Python to: read Excel files, get validation data over the internet and handle JSON formatted data.
+  Those packages allow Python to: read Excel files, get validation data over the internet, handle JSON formatted data and validate WKT formatted GIS vector data.

 1. Now create a folder to keep your data checking code in and download the `safe_file_checker.py` file into it: